freebsd/freebsd-quarterly/2019q2/graphics.md

 * An old hidden memory leak in i915kms has been fixed.

 #### drm 5.0 news
-* drm.ko and i915kms.ko can now be unloaded for development and testing purposes.
+* drm.ko and i915kms.ko can now be unloaded and reloaded for development and testing purposes.
 A visible virtual console won't return so ssh connection is recommended.
 * i915kms debugfs has been improved.
 Other drivers are being worked on.
 Limitations in how debugfs (based on pseudofs) works might prevent fully functional debugfs and we might have to look into adding to pseudofs or another framework.
 A blogpost on how to use debugfs will come soon.
 * The new in-kernel drm vboxvideo.ko driver has been ported from Linux.
 Virtual console won't update after kldload but X and Wayland based compositors are working.
 Still WIP.